 This is a toll-free number if one is phoning from a Telkom landline.

 Calls are fielded by experienced call centre agents in any of the official languages, as well as French, Dutch, German and Portuguese.
-All reported information is captured onto a call-sheet and transited directly to a designated person at the university.
+All reported information is put on to a call-sheet and given to the correct person at the university.

 Yes, the call centre has agents that cater for all 11 official South African languages, as well as Dutch, German French and Portuguese.

 Anyone with a reasonable basis for believing that an irregular act has occurred or is occurring has a responsibility to report this immediately.
-Furthermore, anyone making a report must act in good faith when reporting an allegation, and must disclose all information available to him or her that is relevant to the matter.
+Anyone making a report must act in good faith when reporting an allegation, and must disclose all information available to him or her that is relevant to the matter.
 Whistle-blowers are protected by law.

 The Protected Disclosures Act no 26 of 2000 makes provision for procedures in terms of which employees may disclose information anonymously regarding unlawful or irregular conduct by their employers or fellow employees.
 It is for this reason that all matters reported on the hotline will be referred to the Risk Management Committee to ensure that the necessary investigations have been carried out.
 Where corruption, fraud and/or abuse of property or assets are proven, the committee will ensure that the necessary action is taken against the perpetrators.